 I’m a PhD student and National Science Foundation Graduate Research Fellow at the University of Michigan School of Information.
-My primary research interests lie at the intersections of disability studies, science and technology studies, and human-computer interaction.
-I’m particularly interested in: (a) the ways technology researchers understand disability and disabled people in relationship to technology; (b) understanding ways technology supports equitable access to education for people with disabilities and; (c) community-driven research practices.
+My primary research interests lie at the intersections of critical disability studies, feminist science and technology studies, and computer-supported cooperative work.
+Broadly, I’m interested in supporting, through qualitative, community-based research, solutions to academic ableism.
+My current work looks at how disabled people and their communities leverage online platforms to redress perceived methodological, ethical, and ideological problems with research on disability.
 Adjacent to my research, I work to address disability-related issues at the University of Michigan through my involvement with and/or leadership of various boards, committees, and initiatives on disability and diversity.
 My other areas of experience include automated systems for detecting and responding to online-harassment, experimental social psychology, and Section 508 compliance.